-Update 2021: For my latest attempt to explain bipedalism using the textbook Anthropology: What does it mean to be human? see the video lecture:
+Update: This webpage was first written in 2011 to bring attention to the learned aspects of bipedalism.
+For a 2021 attempt to explain bipedalism using the textbook Anthropology: What does it mean to be human? see the video lecture:

 One of the most important features of contemporary understandings of human evolution has been the realization that the split between the creatures which would eventually become hominids and those which would become chimpanzees and bonobos probably had something to do with habitual bipedalism.
 This is crucial because it gets us away from the search for large brains.
 Years ago, people thought the divergence must have been due to being smarter and larger brains.
 Now, we know brain size remained relatively similar for several million years, but the eventual hominids were becoming more and more bipedal.

 Chimpanzees and gorillas are able to do some bipedal locomotion.
 Bonobos can apparently walk upright for longer periods.
 But they are not habitually bipedal.
 The question is to understand the adoption of habitual bipedalism in the primate lineage and how that habitual bipedalism became part of human anatomy.